Industry Insights

 4.1 Data Management

-Ensures accurate recordkeeping and easy retrieval for large volumes of slides.
+The medical LIS ensures accurate recordkeeping and easy retrieval for large volumes of slides.

 Industry Insights: Laboratory Information Systems and Their Key Role in Lab Data Analytics